Zeighnab/Kode_kloud_Tasks/sys_admin_tasks/Kubernetes/25.Fix_Issue_With_LAMP_Environment/solution.md

 ![](./img/4.png)

-* NOTE: The nodeport might differ from the given one, and the port and targetPort might be 8080.
+* __NOTE__: The nodeport might differ from the given one, and the port and targetPort might be 8080.
 Change this to 80 by retrieving the YAML file and modify it.
 ```
 k get svc lamp-service -o yaml > lamp-svc.yml